Saguaro - Largest Cacti and Symbol of Wild West

 Most of the park has been designated as wilderness where no development is possible.
 Even hiking trails are not well-maintained, so good navigation skills are required while hiking or backpacking in the park.

-Saguaro's skeleton is quite strong and woody, so first nations even used it for construction and fencing.
+Saguaro's skeleton is quite strong and woody, so the First Nations even used it for construction and fencing.

 My favourite moment when visiting Saguaro National Park was a sunset.